mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 *Task*

-The Task defines what is the role of the current node, for this example the node is the master on index 0 on the cluster spec, the task will be different for each node.
+The Task defines what is the role of the current node, for the previous example the node is the master on index 0 of the cluster spec, the task will be different for each node.
 An `TF_CONFIG` example for a worker would be:

 ```python
 cluster = {'master': ['master-ip:8000'],